 Why do customers leave your store?
-[Part 2]
+Categories and navigation [Part 2]

 Have you ever asked yourself why customers leave your store?
 And how many reasons have you found?
 Just a few?
 Our ambition is to cover all of them in the articles “Why do customers leave your store?”.